hschellman/computing-basics/index.md

 {% comment %} This is a comment in Liquid {% endcomment %}

 > ## Prerequisites
->
+> 1. Unix command line experience is necessary for this training.
-> Command line experience is necessary for this training.
-We recommend the
+>   We recommend that participants to go through [The Unix Shell](https://swcarpentry.github.io/shell-novice/), if new to the unix command line (also known as terminal or shell).
-> participants to go through
+> 2. A computer set up so that you can log into a remote unix system at FNAL or CERN.
-> [The Unix Shell](https://swcarpentry.github.io/shell-novice/), if new to the
+>   This will include getting DUNE computing accounts at FNAL or CERN.
-> command line (also known as terminal or shell).
+>   See [Setup]({{ page.root }}/setup.html) to do this pre-class setup.
 {: .prereq}

 By the end of this workshop, participants will know how to: